xScarlife/retail-ui-pack-v2/README.md

 **NOTE:** This profile is best used at a 2560x1440 screen resolution and a 0.7 UI scale.
 If you want to use the profile for a 1920x1080 screen resolution you might need to resize some of the action bars or other settings!

+If you want to follow along with the video guide, click this link: https://www.youtube.com/watch?v=gim1gFimErw

 ## **ElvUI - Profile Installation - Dragonflight**

 Please follow these instructions step by step in order to install my ElvUI profile correctly.